 Do not choose the Re-enroll Applicant Type if you are any of the following:

 - a first-time applicant to a Ball State graduate program

 - applying for a new or different program or certificate than one in which you are already enrolled

 - previously applied for a program but never attended any classes

-Applicants for the program must have a degree in one of the following:
+Applicants for the program must have a degree from an accredited institution of higher education in one of the following:

 - civil engineering